2025–26 Ligue 1

-The 2025–26 Ligue 1, also known as Ligue 1 McDonald's for sponsorship reasons, is the 88th season of the Ligue 1, France's premier football competition.
-It began on 15 August 2025 and is set to conclude on 16 May 2026.
+The 2025–26 Ligue 1, also known as Ligue 1 McDonald's for sponsorship reasons, was the 88th season of the Ligue 1, France's premier football competition.
+It began on 15 August 2025 and concluded on 17 May 2026.
 The match schedule was announced on 27 June 2025.

+Paris Saint-Germain were the four-time defending champions, and successfully defended the title, mathematically securing a record-extending fourteenth title, and their fifth consecutive title, with one match to spare on 13 May 2026, following a 2–0 win against closest competitors Lens.

 Teams

-A total of eighteen teams will participate in the 2025–26 edition of the Ligue 1.
-Lorient, Paris FC, and Metz were promoted after finishing first, second, and winning playoff final in the 2024–25 Ligue 2, respectively.
-Both Lorient and Metz returned to the top flight after one year's absence, while Paris FC returned to the top flight after forty-six year's absence.
-They replaced Montpellier (relegated after sixteen years in the top flight), Saint-Etienne (relegated after one year in the top flight), and Reims (relegated after seven years in the top flight).
+A total of eighteen teams participated in the 2025–26 edition of the Ligue 1.
+Lorient, Paris FC, and Metz were promoted after finishing first, second, and winning the play-off final in the 2024–25 Ligue 2, respectively.
+Both Lorient and Metz returned to the top flight after one year's absence, while Paris FC returned to the top flight after a forty-six year's absence.
+They replaced Montpellier (relegated after sixteen years in the top flight), Saint-Étienne (relegated after one year in the top flight), and Reims (relegated after seven years in the top flight).